 C. Right, that’s interesting.
 So I imagine the Lover whispering in the Sovereign’s ear, the Sovereign commanding the Warrior and the Magician witnessing the whole thing – is that right?
 Where does the Magician come in to that picture?

 M. Yes.
-The purpose could be anything that delights and cares for his inner child.
-And of course, in the analogy of the family the father needs to remember to come home and actually be with his children, not just working constantly, otherwise he’s not reaping the rewards of his efforts and he’s forgetting the reason why they’re doing what they’re doing.
+The purpose could be anything that delights and cares for your inner child.
+And of course, in the analogy of the family the parents need to remember to come home and actually be with the children, not just working constantly, otherwise they’re not reaping the rewards of all their efforts and they may forget the reason why they’re doing what they’re doing.

-For further information about Healing The Shadow work, including details of individual sessions, group workshops, relationship work and therapists trainings please visit Marianne’s website healingtheshadow.co.uk
+For further information about Healing The Shadow work, including details of group workshops, 1-2-1 sessions, couples work and the practitioner training please visit healingtheshadow.co.uk